dmbarbour/wikilon/docs/ABC_Minimalist.md

 Use of an ABC value for the type descriptor is a very interesting idea, IMO.
 It can enable flexible abstraction and composition of type descriptors within a codebase.
 Further, these values can simply be fed back into a type checker *also* provided in the codebase, enabling user development of static type safety.

+### Rendering Attributes and Animated Evaluation

+Directly manipulating a program after it's in evaluation is problematic.
+But simply rendering it for evaluation seems within reason.
+We can probably use annotations to attach rendering attributes to subprograms much like I describe for manifest types, above.

+        [B][renderOptions]{&render}d

+The `[renderOptions]{&render}d` could then be reconstructed when we serialize our values, making the attribute accessible to a rendering tool.
+OTOH, it might be simpler and more efficient, and a better separation of concerns, to simply drive rendering by use of value sealing.

 ## Runtime and Performance

 ### API